lj-ditrapani/SWE430/markdown/example2.markdown

         M: 10
     };

-Failed
-Result is 10 for L, C, D, and M

-Fix dictionary values
+Let's run the tests again.
+This time the test fails because the Result for
+`L`, `C`, `D`, and `M`
+is 10 instead of the expected value.
+Let's change the values of the properties to the correct numbers.

     // code.js
     var DICTIONARY = {